 Some high-winged romance on display here.
 Identified by their black and white plumage and their striking long pink legs, Black-winged Stilts breed in shallow lakes, ponds and marshes.
 Males put their best foot forward during courtship by engaging in bill-dipping, preening, splashing water and walking in circles around the female.
 Females signal their acceptance by lowering and extending their necks.
 They also cross their beaks and take a few steps together, like a ballet on stilts.
 The male then hops onto the female to copulate, which lasts for a few seconds.
 Parent stilts are not picky about where they raise their children and build nests in depressions on the ground or by placing a mound of vegetation near the water.
-Both male and female stilts take turns to incubate the eggs.
+Both male and female stilts take turns incubating the eggs.

 Salil Nair | Kibber Wildlife Sanctuary, Himachal Pradesh

 Red Foxes usually mate between the months of December and March.
 Although the courting process is not well documented, we do know that they use scent marking and loud vocal barking noises to attract a mate.
 The male Red Fox in the image had sensed the pheromones emitted by the female who was in heat, and all he had in mind was to mate with her.
 In directions a compass would fail to conjure, the male chased the female.
 Even in such harsh climatic conditions, there is always a way, and the Red Fox managed to convince his lady love.
-Once potential mates find each other, they spend about three weeks together, hunting and traveling within their territory.
+Once potential mates find each other, they spend about three weeks together, hunting and travelling within their territory.
 Eventually, they locate a suitable den for themselves.
 Females give birth to a litter of about 4-9 pups.

 Arvind Ramamurthy | Kolhapur, Maharashtra

 They may inhabit arid shrublands and plains, but that does not stop Fan-throated Lizards from adding a little colour to their lives.
-Male lizards have a loose colourful patch of skin called dewlap, which they display during the breeding season to attract potential mates.
+Male lizards have a loose colourful patch of skin called a dewlap, which they display during the breeding season to attract potential mates.
 Dewlaps are not present in females.
 The lizards follow this display by either shaking their heads up and down or moving the dewlap from left to right.
 For better visibility, males perch themselves on an elevated surface like a bush or a rock.
 They are also known to patrol their territories while looking for a potential mate.
 The lizards also use their fans to establish their dominance over other males in the territory.